Air Force One (film): Box office

-One of the most popular action films of the 1990s, Air Force One earned $37.1 million during its opening weekend and ranked number one at the box office, beating Men in Black.
+As one of the most popular action films of the 1990s, Air Force One earned $37.1 million during its opening weekend and ranked number one at the box office, displacing Men in Black.
 At the time, the film had the fourth-highest opening weekend of that year, behind the latter film, The Lost World: Jurassic Park and Batman & Robin.
 It scored the highest opening weekend for an R-rated film, surpassing Interview with the Vampire.
-The film would hold this record for three years until it was surpassed by Scary Movie in 2000.
+The film maintained that record for three years until it was surpassed by Scary Movie in 2000.
 Additionally, the film achieved the highest opening weekend for a Harrison Ford film, surpassing the former record held by Indiana Jones and the Last Crusade.
-For a decade, it would go on to hold this record until 2008 when it was taken by Indiana Jones and the Kingdom of the Crystal Skull.
+For a decade, it held this record until 2008, when it was taken by Indiana Jones and the Kingdom of the Crystal Skull.
 Air Force One went on to make $172,650,002 (54.9%) domestically and $142,200,000 (45.1%) in other countries, bringing the total gross to $315.2 million.